rhit-lahmanjh/Sky_Guardian/README.md

 <details>
 <summary>Object Recognition by OpenCV</summary>
 <br>
 This section will introduce using the pre-trained models via open CV (link to resource on convolutional neural networks).
-It will describe where in the code this implemented, and what a user would have to change in order to swap out a different model.
+It will describe where in the code this implemented, and what a user would have to change in order to swap out a different model. <br>

-It will also discuss the options that can be tweaked: confidence level and filtering out the noise of false detections (assuming this is implemented by the end of the year)
+It will also discuss the options that can be tweaked: confidence level and filtering out the noise of false detections (assuming this is implemented by the end of the year) <br>

-If we implement by the end of the year, it will also describe our approach to running inference through the GPU (installation requirements will be covered below)
+If we implement by the end of the year, it will also describe our approach to running inference through the GPU (installation requirements will be covered below) <br>
 </details>

 <details>